Northeastern United States blizzard of 1978: Rhode Island

 This blizzard was one of the worst in Rhode Island's history, catching off guard many residents and the state government.
 Although Governor J. Joseph Garrahy had ordered an emergency evacuation of all public buildings, shortly before noon on February 6, too many people had lagged.
 Providence County, Rhode Island, was the hardest hit by the blizzard; the towns of Lincoln, Smithfield, Woonsocket, and North Smithfield all reported totals of at least 40 in snow.

+Brown University students had returned to Providence on Sunday February 5, following intersession.
+Second semester classes commenced, as did blizzard snowfall, on Monday February 6.
+The volume of snow caused cancellation of classes for the remainder of the week.
+With vehicular movement in Providence impossible due to snowfall, many Brown students donned Red Cross badges, their skis, and delivered provision to snowbound senior citizens and other vulnerable people.
+Students not delivering food to Providence residents joined Operation Dig Out to clear campus sidewalks of snow.
+Operation Dig Out was followed by the celebratory Operation Blow Out.

 New York

 In New York City, it was one of the rare times that a snowstorm closed the schools; the New York City Board of Education closed schools for snow again only once in the next 18 years, on April 7, 1982.
 Most suburban districts in the area close for snow several times each winter, but they rarely do in the city itself because of relatively easy access to subways, whose ability to run is not appreciably affected by moderate snowstorms.
 The New York Knicks were forced to postpone a basketball game for the first time ever, due to the airports being closed and the Portland Trail Blazers being unable to arrive in time.

 Many people were caught in the storm while driving, and many others were trapped in their homes and workplaces, with snow drifts of up to 15 ft, in some places blocking the exits.
 In many cases, those who had become ill or had been injured during the storm had to be taken to hospitals by snowmobile.
 Other people left their homes and went for help by cross-country skis and sleds.